 Legal spend management: how to reduce your legal spending

 Legal spend management is the practice of tracking, analyzing, and optimizing costs incurred by your in-house legal departments and their outside counsel.
-It involves creating and maintaining systems to keep track of where you spend your money and identifying opportunities to optimize costs.
+It involves creating and maintaining systems to keep track of where you spend your money and identifying opportunities to control costs.

 Centralize spend data